Why Protein Is So Good for Weight Loss

 {{mid-cta}}

-How Much Protein Should You Eat for Weight Loss?
+How Much Protein Do You Need for Weight Loss?

-Each person will require different amounts of protein depending on factors like age, weight, activity level, or medical conditions.
-The Recommended Daily Allowance (RDA) for sedentary adults to prevent deficiency is 0.8 grams per kilogram (kg) of body weight.
+Each person will require a different amount of protein depending on factors like age, weight, activity level, or medical conditions.
+The Recommended Daily Allowance (RDA) for sedentary adults to prevent deficiency is 0.8 grams per kilogram of body weight (kg).
 Usually, this is between 15 and 20 percent of total calories.

-However, some research suggests that the ideal protein range for healthy adults is closer to 1.2 to 1.5 grams per kilogram.
+However, some research suggests that the ideal range for healthy adults is a higher protein intake, closer to 1.2 to 1.5 grams per kilogram.
 This is especially true if you are active or trying to build muscle.

 To see what works best for your body, you can also experiment with the different macronutrient percentages—like increasing your protein and dropping your carbohydrates.